dinothecat/helm/README.md

-# helm
-What is helm?

-# Helm Presentation

 ## What is Helm?

 Helm is a package manager for Kubernetes, which helps you manage Kubernetes applications.
 It allows you to define, install, and upgrade even the most complex Kubernetes applications using a simple command-line interface.